williamandrews2/PayPenguin/README.md

 # PayPenguin 🐧 – Bill Tracking App

-PayPenguin is a simple, responsive bill tracking app built with ReactJS and Vite.
-It helps users keep track of monthly recurring bills with options to mark bills as paid, sort by due date, edit or delete entries, and persist data between sessions using localStorage.
+PayPenguin is a full-stack bill tracking application built with React, Node.js, Express, and PostgreSQL.
+The app features JWT-based authentication with Passport.js and bcrypt password hashing, allowing users to securely register, log in, and manage their own bills in isolation.
+The backend follows an MVC pattern with separate routers, controllers, and custom middleware for route protection and ownership validation, connected to a Supabase-hosted PostgreSQL database via Prisma ORM.
+The frontend uses React Context for global auth and bill state management, and was migrated from localStorage to a live REST API with full CRUD functionality.
+Both the frontend and backend are deployed separately on Vercel with production CORS configuration and environment-based secrets management.

 ## 🧩 Features